a-trost/atrostdotcom/src/posts/faster-html-and-css-with-emmet/index.md

 ### Set the Text

-Emmet can even set text inside your elements if you use curly brackets `{}`.
+Emmet can even set the text inside your elements if you use curly brackets `{}`.
 This is especially handy when combined with the `$`.

 `div*3>h2{Header $}+p{Body text $}`